How to get better erections without medication

 • Park in that faraway spot that nobody wants.
 You'll add a few minutes to your morning walk, and you'll also be the office hero.
 People will throw a parade in your honor!
 (Okay, maybe not, but if they do, opt to walk in the parade rather than riding on a float).

 • Take the stairs instead of the elevator.
-Get familiar with all the fire exits in your workplace while burning a few calories.
+Get familiar with all the fire exits in your workplace while getting your heart pumping.

 • Take a walk whenever you make a phone call.
 It's called a mobile phone for a reason, so get up and get the blood pumping during your next quarterly recap or big sales call.

 Adding a few minutes of exercise to your day can add years to your life—literally.
-And if that exercise results in stronger, more frequent erections, that's even better.
+And if that exercise results in stronger, more frequent erections, that's a win-win.

-Some research has shown that fruits, vegetables, and healthy fats are associated with a lower risk of ED.
-And the cool thing about eating a healthy diet is that you don't necessarily have to lose weight to get better erections.
+Some research has shown that a Mediterranean diet, including fruits, vegetables, and healthy fats, is associated with a lower risk of ED.
+The added bonus about eating a healthy diet is that you don't necessarily have to lose weight to get better erections.
 You just have to improve the quality of the food you eat.

-Several peer-reviewed studies, like the Massachusetts Male Aging Study, have linked a healthy diet to reduced risk for ED—not to mention other conditions like type 2 diabetes and obesity.
-The secret is increasing fruits, veggies, and whole grains while reducing processed foods, sugars, and red meat.
+Several large, peer-reviewed studies have linked a healthy diet to reduced risk for ED—not to mention other conditions, such as type 2 diabetes and obesity.
+The secret is increasing fruits, veggies, and whole grains while reducing fats, processed foods, sugars, and red meat.

-Skip that third sugar in your morning coffee.
-Make the switch from regular soda to diet.
-When you feel ready, consider making the jump to drinking just water.
-Regarding meals, replace half of your red meat with a vegetable or swap out beef with chicken or fish once a week.
+But rather than try to change all your habits overnight, take small steps you can sustain and build upon.
+For example, maybe you skip that third sugar in your morning coffee.
+Or make the switch from regular soda to diet.
+Regarding meals, consider replacing half of your red meat with a vegetable or swapping out beef with chicken or fish once a week.

 Everyone is different, so not every diet will work for you.
-You can experiment with plans like the Mediterranean diet or the keto diet or just follow these guidelines to find a hybrid eating plan that works for you.
+You can experiment with plans like the Mediterranean diet, or just follow these guidelines to find a hybrid eating plan that works for you.
 But remember, start small.
 Don't try to change everything about your habits in one huge overhaul.

 Eat more of these: